1-03: Mathematical Operations

 Figure 7: Unexpected symbol error

-In this case, R is expecting an operation (symbol) after (1/2)m is a variable, not a operation, hence the error.
+In this case, R is expecting an operation after (1/2) – R does not assume multiplication. m is a variable, not a operation, hence the unexpected symbol error.

 One problem that crops up quite often in programming is that none of the numbers used in calculations have units.
 So we often have lines of code without any mention of units like this: